mosip/secure-keystore/CONTRIBUTING.md

 ```sh
 yarn test
 ```
-To edit the Objective-C files, open `example/ios/SecureKeystoreExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-secure-keystore`.

 To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativesecurekeystore` under `Android`.
 ### Commit message convention